rmolinamir/import-sorter-redux/README.md

 ## Configuration Details

-The Import Sorter extension provides several configuration options to customize its behavior.
+The Import Sorter Redux extension provides several configuration options to customize its behavior.
 These settings allow you to control the import sorting process according to your preferences.
 Below, we describe the available settings in detail:

 ### Configuration File Path